eclipse/paho.mqtt.rust/README.md

     - The clients are now marked as _Send_ and _Sync_
     - The _Token_ types are _Send_
     - Most of the option types are _Send_ and _Sync_
+    - _AsyncClient_ and _Token_ objects are now just _Arc_ wrappers around inner structs making it easy to clone and pass references around.

 - **Internal Cleanup**
     - Moved `Tokens` into their own source file.